assist-iot/assist-iot-documentation/docs/source/horizontal_planes/application/performance_and_usage_diagnosis_enabler.rst

 Prometheus works well for recording any purely numeric time series.
 It fits both machine-centric monitoring as well as monitoring of highly dynamic service-oriented architectures.
 In a world of microservices, its support for multi-dimensional data collection and querying is a particular strength.

 Prometheus is designed for reliability, to be the system you go to during an outage to allow you to quickly diagnose problems.
 Each Prometheus server is standalone, not depending on network storage or other remote services.
 You can rely on it when other parts of your infrastructure are broken, and you do not need to setup extensive infrastructure to use it.

-Alongside Prometheus which is the main component of Performance and Usage Diagnosis (PUD) Enabler the following components are installed:

-- **Prometheus-es-adapter** which is a read and write adapter for integrading LTSE's elastic search as prometheus' persistent storage.

-- **Grafana** which is a multi-platform open source analytics and interactive visualization web application.
-It's used for creating and visualizing dashboads with graphs generated by prometheus metrics for more user friendly monitoring experience.

-- **Kube state metrics** which is a listening service that generates metrics about the state of Kubernetes objects through leveraging the Kubernetes API.

-Moreover **Node_exporter** which is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go is installed seperately in every GWEN and Ubuntu device.
-The node_exporter is designed to monitor the host system and it requires access to the host system so it's not recommended to get deployed as a Docker container.

 ***************
 User guide